miriamhamidi/separate-image/README.md

 # separate-image

+inputs: number of rows, number of cols

+output: image file displaying the image being segmented

 MATLAB script to show how an image will look segmented into a specific number of rows and columns.
 Lines are plotted on top of the image.
+Image of any pixel size can be used.
+Image files is saved as jpg.
+Could be helpful to those using block segmentation to analyze images.